otoo-peacemaker/flutter-devs/README.md

 # flutter-devs
-This repo contain best practices right from google and must know flutter components for building mobile apps
+This repo contain best practices right from google and must know __material-flutter__ components for building mobile apps